Blobfolio/riprip/README.md

                   each rip pass.
     --paranoia <NUM>
-                  When a sample or its neighbors have a C2 or read error, treat all samples in the region as supicious until the drive returns the same value <NUM> times, or AccurateRip or CTDB matches with a confidence of <NUM> are found.
+                  When a sample or its neighbors have a C2 or read error, treat all samples in the region as supicious until
+                  either:
+                    A) the drive returns the same (allegedly good) value
+                       <NUM> times *and* that value has a super majority on
+                       any other (allegedly good) values in that same spot.
+                    B) AccurateRip or CTDB matches with a confidence of at least <NUM> are found for the track.
-                  When combined with --no-trust, *all* samples are subject to confirmation regardless of status.
+                  When combined with --no-trust, *all* samples are subject to confirmation regardless of supposed status.
                   [default: 3; range: 1..=32]
     --raw         Save ripped tracks in raw PCM format (instead of WAV).
     --refine <NUM>